Diabetic ketoacidosis: Ketosis prone diabetes

+It has been reported predominantly in non-white ethnicity in African–Americans, Hispanics, Black Africans and Black Caribbeans.
+There is a link with G6PD deficiency.

 Diagnosis

 Investigations

 Diabetic ketoacidosis may be diagnosed when the combination of hyperglycemia (high blood sugars), ketones in the blood or on urinalysis and acidosis are demonstrated.
 In about 10% of cases the blood sugar is not significantly elevated ("euglycemic diabetic ketoacidosis").

 A pH measurement is performed to detect acidosis.
 Blood from a vein is adequate, as there is little difference between the arterial and the venous pH; arterial samples are only required if there are concerns about oxygen levels.
 Ketones can be measured in the urine (acetoacetate) and blood (β-hydroxybutyrate).
 When compared with urine acetoacetate testing, capillary blood β-hydroxybutyrate determination can reduce the need for admission, shorten the duration of hospital admission and potentially reduce the costs of hospital care.
 At very high levels, capillary blood ketone measurement becomes imprecise.

 In addition to the above, blood samples are usually taken to measure urea and creatinine (measures of kidney function, which may be impaired in DKA as a result of dehydration) and electrolytes.
 Furthermore, markers of infection (complete blood count, C-reactive protein) and acute pancreatitis (amylase and lipase) may be measured.
 Given the need to exclude infection, chest radiography and urinalysis are usually performed.

 If cerebral edema is suspected because of confusion, recurrent vomiting or other symptoms, computed tomography may be performed to assess its severity and to exclude other causes such as stroke.